zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2025-06-13-ai-powerelectronics-log.md

 - DeepPCB: [DeepPCB](https://deeppcb.ai/) is the AI-powered, fully autonomous printed circuit board tool that accelerates the design process and ups industrial-grade PCB performance.
 Create and scale your product without compromise, and only pay for what you use.
 - Circuit Mind.
 [Their claim of speeding up by 75%](https://www.circuitmind.io/) seems to be more conservative than Deep PCB, thus more trustworthy (to me)?
 - AI for predictive maintainance and fault detection.
 Hard to validate.
-- AI for power delivery nextwork optimization.
+- AI for power delivery network optimization.
 - gpt like AI experts.
 So far (07/01/2025), nothing really good.

 ## A Peek into AI's Power Consumption
+Here I will update news / opinions on the power consumption of AI computing.

 ### Why are our brains so power efficient but current neural networks are not?

-### Neumorphic computing: can it be our Savior?
+### Neuromorphic computing: can it be our Savior?